samuelzamvil/jamf-recon-on-login/README.md

 - Runs Jamf Recon after a short delay on user login
 - Self-destructs after successful execution

+## Important Warning

+⚠️ This script creates LaunchAgent and LaunchDaemon items that may trigger a "Background Items Added" prompt on macOS.
+To prevent this, you must have a configuration profile in place that allows managed login items for the following labels:

+- `com.github.samuelzamvil.recentlogin`
+- `com.github.samuelzamvil.jamfrecon.onceonlogin`

+Without this configuration profile, users will see notifications about background items being added, which may cause confusion or concern.

 ## Requirements

 - macOS